CaneTM/project-shift/README.md

 * Fighting game

-* Make a graphical representation of a text adventure
+* A graphical representation of a text adventure